Rodents can cause destruction, disease, and danger.

 The most effective method to prevent a rodent infestation is to keep the home and yard area sanitary.
 It should be free of clutter (where rodents can easily burrow and hide), and all utility entryways into the home should be properly and tightly sealed.
 Rodents, mice especially because they are smaller, can enter a building where there is just a quarter of an inch gap.

 All food should be sealed in air-tight containers, including pet food, bird seed, etc. Also, it is advisable to remove any leaf piles and mulch in the yard, where rodents can easily nest.

-If you suspect a rodent infestation, call the professional team of licensed exterminators at SafeGuard Pest Control, LLC today.
-We can determine if you have a mouse or rat infestation in your Warwick home or office, and then proceed to implementing the best, most effective treatments.
+If you suspect a rodent control issue, call the professional team of licensed exterminators at SafeGuard Pest Control, LLC today.
+We can determine if you have a mouse or rat problem in your Warwick home or office, and then proceed to implementing the best, most effective treatments.